Controller

 .

-If a 404 error occurs, please openconfig/app.php
+If a 404 error occurs and access is not available, please openconfig/app.php

 , setcontroller_suffix